 How do you feel when you check Instagram and Facebook lately?
 Overwhelmed or at ease?
 If you’re feeling in a worse mood after checking social media, consider unfollowing those people and following some more uplifting, positive accounts.

-We see sooo much of social media – especially when we’re quarantined at home – so be sure you’re filling your mind with positive vibes and not negativity all day long.
+We see sooo much of social media, so be sure you’re filling your mind with positive vibes and not negativity all day long.

 Stop Watching the News